 Green Standards took responsibility for the entire process, including the dismantling, removal and relocation of each item, and coordinating between the movers, buyers, local non-profits and specialized recyclers.
 It also provided documentation and in-depth environmental and social impact reporting to help Aimia capture and review the outcome of the project.

 Green Standards combined reuse, resale, recycling and in-kind donation to redistribute Aimia’s assets.
 Participating furniture buyers, registered non-profits and specialized recyclers were on site prior to removing any items, allowing the redistribution to flow smoothly from Aimia’s offices to each party.

 In addition, Aimia successfully repurposed some key items to its other offices and Green Standards successfully sold on the most valuable remaining items, reducing the overall cost of decommissioning by nearly 35%.

 “Our goal is to create shared value wherever possible and act responsibly across all of our operations, including our office transitions.
 Green Standards provided us the opportunity to meet these priorities while simultaneously achieving our business goals.”

 Asset Distribution (by weight)

-Altogether, Aimia diverted 99% of its inventory away from the landfill, or 232 tonnes of material.
-This also represents a greenhouse gas offset of 775 tonnes or the equivalent of avoiding 19,838 trees for 10 years.
+Altogether, Aimia diverted 99% of its inventory away from the landfill, or 232 tons of material.
+This also represents a greenhouse gas offset of 775 metric tons or the equivalent of avoiding 19,838 trees for 10 years.

 The donated items, worth an estimated $31,500, benefited 12 organizations from Green Standards’ network, including St. John’s Ambulance, the Asthma Society of Canada and Stella’s Place.